haiiliin/abqpy/docs/source/user/examples/cantilever.md

 ## About the cantilever beam example

 The example leads you through the Abaqus/CAE modeling process by visiting each of the modules and shows you the basic steps to create and analyze a simple model.
 In [Creating and Analyzing a Simple Model in Abaqus/CAE](https://help.3ds.com/2021/English/DSSIMULIA_Established/SIMACAEGSARefMap/simagsa-m-Caebeam-sb.htm?contextscope=all#simagsa-m-Caebeam-sb), you create a model of a steel cantilever beam and load its top surface.
-You then analyze the beam and plot the resulting stresses and displacements. {numref}`gst-beam` illustrates the model that you create and analyze.
+You then analyze the beam and plot the resulting stresses and displacements. [](#gst-beam) illustrates the model that you create and analyze.

 (gst-beam)=